Star Trek: The Next Generation Interactive VCR Board Game

 Star Trek: The Next Generation Interactive VCR Board Game – A Klingon Challenge is a video board game created by Decipher, Inc., published by Milton Bradley in 1993.
 Based on the American science fiction television series Star Trek: The Next Generation, the game is set in the Star Trek universe, specifically on the USS Enterprise-D starship.
-The game utilizes a video tape that runs constantly while users play the board game portion.
+The game uses a video tape that runs constantly while users play the board game portion.
 Events on the video tape combine with board game play to determine whether users win or lose the game.
 The video itself was directed by Les Landau and contains original footage filmed on the actual Star Trek: The Next Generation sets at Paramount Studios.

 The Klingon character (Kavok) is played by actor Robert O'Reilly, who is famous for his role on the series as Gowron, chancellor of the Klingon High Council.
 Jonathan Frakes contributes to the game by reprising his role as William Riker and narrating the beginning of the videotape via log entry.
 This log entry sets the stage for the game play and subsequent events.

 The game was originally released in 1993 with "limited edition" white box packaging but later releases had "general edition" black box packaging with updated graphics and flavor text.

 The game takes about 1 hour to play and required a VCR with a television, while the players also have a board and must roll dice and draw cards.